phuongng/bank_db/README.md

-<strong>#Bank Database Management System</strong>.
+# Bank Database Management System

 This repository contains SQL scripts for creating and managing a comprehensive database system for a bank using Oracle SQL.
 The scripts are organized to facilitate the creation of essential tables, procedures, and functions required for efficient bank operations.

-SQL Files Overview:
+## SQL Files Overview:

-account.sql
+1. **account.sql**

-Defines the structure and attributes of the 'account' table to store account information. addnewcustomer_procedure.sql
+   - Defines the structure and attributes of the 'account' table to store account information.

+2. **addnewcustomer_procedure.sql**
-Implements a stored procedure to add a new customer to the database. addresschangelog.sql
+   - Implements a stored procedure to add a new customer to the database.

+3. **addresschangelog.sql**
-Manages the address change log, providing a record of customer address modifications. customer.sql
+   - Manages the address change log, providing a record of customer address modifications.

+4. **customer.sql**
-Establishes the 'customer' table to store customer details. deletecustomer_procedure.sql
+   - Establishes the 'customer' table to store customer details.

+5. **deletecustomer_procedure.sql**
-Contains a stored procedure to safely delete a customer from the database. getaveragetransactionamount.sql
+   - Contains a stored procedure to safely delete a customer from the database.

+6. **getaveragetransactionamount.sql**
-SQL query to retrieve the average transaction amount from the 'transaction' table. processtransaction_procedure.sql
+   - SQL query to retrieve the average transaction amount from the 'transaction' table.

+7. **processtransaction_procedure.sql**
-Implements a stored procedure to process transactions and update account balances. transaction.sql
+   - Implements a stored procedure to process transactions and update account balances.

+8. **transaction.sql**
-Defines the 'transaction' table structure for recording transaction details. updatecustomeraddress_procedure.sql
+   - Defines the 'transaction' table structure for recording transaction details.

+9. **updatecustomeraddress_procedure.sql**
-Includes a stored procedure to update customer addresses efficiently. updateemp_procedure.sql
+   - Includes a stored procedure to update customer addresses efficiently.

+10. **updateemp_procedure.sql**
-Stored procedure for updating employee details in the database.
+    - Stored procedure for updating employee details in the database.

-Usage:
+## Usage:

-Execute the SQL scripts in the provided order to create the necessary tables and procedures.
+1. Execute the SQL scripts in the provided order to create the necessary tables and procedures.

-Customize the scripts as needed to align with specific business requirements.
+2. Customize the scripts as needed to align with specific business requirements.

-Refer to individual script files for additional details and comments.
+3. Refer to individual script files for additional details and comments.

 Feel free to reach out for any inquiries or improvements.
 Happy coding!